arwahdevops/xylium-core/README.md

 ## 📖 Documentation

-For more detailed API documentation, please refer to the [GoDoc](https://pkg.go.dev/github.com/arwahdevops/xylium).
+For now, please refer to the example files in the `examples/` directory and the source code comments for understanding API usage.

 ## 🛠️ Contributing